upenn-libraries/apotheca/rails_app/docs/architecture_decisions/0012_item_level_pdf.md

 ## Decision

-1. Use VIPS to generate a temporary derivative JPEG for each asset.
+1. Use VIPS to generate a temporary derivative JPEG for each asset from the access copy.
 2. Use HexaPDF to build item level PDF and combine temporary JPEGs with existing text-only PDFs.
+3. Include cover page containing information about Item.
+4. Include labels and annotations as bookmarks in the PDF.
-3. Generate item level PDF after a successful publish enqueue job.
+4. Generate item level PDF during publishing.
-4. Store the item level PDF in the derivatives storage.
+5. Store the item level PDF in the derivatives storage.

 ## Consequences

 1. Leverages existing VIPS installation for image processing.
 2. Supports creating a cover page, bookmarks, and labels for PDFs.
-3. Publish job will not be slowed down by PDF generation.
+3. Publish job will be slowed down by PDF generation.
-4. Requires using more derivative storage space.
+4. Requires using additional derivative storage space.